k21971/EvilHack/doc/evilhack-changelog.md

 - Drow race starts with a pet spider (role dependent), new spider type monsters
 - Fix: silence warning during windows build from last commit
+- Allow Drow to move through webs like spiders can